ESNFranceG33kTeam/CosmoAppy/README.md

 - The healthcheck is available at the `/health` endpoint.
 - The status resume is available at the `/auth/status` endpoint.
+- The profile resume is available at the `/auth/profile` endpoint.

 ## Authentication